 Wayne Johns' poems have appeared in Best New Poets, New England Review, Ploughshares, Prairie Schooner, Image, and elsewhere.
 He received the Rane Arroyo Chapbook Prize for The Exclusion Zone (Seven Kitchens Press, 2018).
 His first collection, Antipsalms, received the Editor’s Choice award from Unicorn Press and will be released this fall.

 Isabella Nilsson is a member of the Columbia University Class of 2020.
-She is a graduate of the Iowa Young Writers Workshop, a National YoungArts Finalist in Short Story, a National Scholastic Art & Writing Awards Medalist in Short Story and Creative Nonfiction, and a United States Presidential Scholar in the Arts for Writing.
-Her writing can be found in Aerie International and Scholastic’s Best Teen Writing of 2015, The Quaker, Textploit, Litro NY, and elsewhere.
-In her free time she enjoys reading and spending time with family and friends.
+She is a former Scholastic Arts & Writing Awards Gold Medalist and United States Presidential Scholar in the Arts.
+Her writing can be found online at the Eye and elsewhere.
+In her free time, she enjoys reading and spending time with family and friends.

 Since Heidi Seaborn started writing in 2016, her poetry has appeared in numerous journals and anthologies, including Nimrod, Mississippi Review, Penn Review, Yemassee Journal, American Journal of Poetry and in her chapbook Finding My Way Home.
 She’s won or been shortlisted for over a dozen prizes.
 Her first book of poetry, C/Leave is forthcoming from C&R Press/Mastodon.
 She’s an MFA candidate at New York University, a graduate of Stanford University, and a member of The Adroit Journal's staff.
 Visit her online at www.heidiseabornpoet.com.